RoTRAG: Rule of Thumb Reasoning for Conversation Harm Detection with Retrieval-Augmented Generation: Introduction

-\textbf{RoTRAG} consists of three components.
-First, a turn-level routing module determines whether the current turn requires fresh intervention-related reasoning, allowing the framework to avoid unnecessary reasoning for turns that do not warrant additional analysis.
-Second, when reasoning is required, the framework retrieves semantically relevant RoTs and uses them to generate turn-specific reasoning that supports final severity prediction.
-Third, the final label is predicted from the accumulated RoT history together with the dialogue context.
-This design enables the model to ground its judgments in analogous prior norms while preserving efficiency through selective routing rather than uniform reasoning over all turns.
+More specifically, \textbf{RoTRAG} consists of three components.
+(1) A turn-level routing module determines whether the current turn requires fresh intervention-related reasoning.
+(2) If reasoning is required, the framework retrieves semantically relevant RoTs and generates turn-specific reasoning to support severity prediction.
+(3) The final label is predicted from the accumulated RoT history together with the dialogue context.
+This design grounds judgments in reusable norms while preserving efficiency through selective routing rather than uniform per-turn reasoning.

 Experiments on \textit{ProsocialDialog} and \textit{Safety Reasoning Multi-Turn Dialogue} datasets show that \textbf{RoTRAG} consistently improves harm classification and severity estimation over strong prompting and multi-agent baselines ~\cite{kim2022prosocialdialog,kuo2025safety}.
 In addition, the routing classifier reduces redundant reasoning and computational cost without sacrificing predictive performance.
 These results suggest that retrieval-grounded normative reasoning provides an effective bridge between black-box safety judgment and more interpretable, context-sensitive harm assessment in multi-turn dialogue.